c-jiaxuan/Demo/README.md

 ## PanasonicProducst_Demo
 This is a demo for showcasing Panasonic prodcuts.
 Features a fridge and an aircon with video avatar for holographic display

+## Concierge Web Demo / Screen Layout Demo

+This is a demo for AI Avatar linked with LLMs

+### Concierge Web Demo

+For concierge use case featuring 3 sub menus
+ - Tour Creation
+ - Avatar Chat
+ - Wayfinding

+### Screen Layout Demo

+Screen shown after each waypoint in a guided tour
+ - Avatar for Q&A section